askmeegs/build-a-platform-with-krm/2-how-krm-works/README.md

 #### 5. **Navigate back to Cloud Build and in the left sidebar, click History.**

-Watch the Cloud Build logs as the Continuous Deployment pipeline runs, using `kubectl apply -k` to apply the prod overlay and deploy to the `cymbal-prod` cluster:
+Watch the Cloud Build logs as the Continuous Deployment pipeline runs, using `kubectl apply -k` to apply the demo overlay and deploy to the `cymbal-prod` cluster:

 ![cd success](screenshots/cd-success.png)